 Sits down every day and writes beautiful code that does just the right thing in just the right way and as efficiently as is possible.
 Hits all the reachable deadlines, fixes all the hard bugs, and is also easy to talk to and personable.
 Plays well with others, and tends to have an intuitive understanding of just the right amount of give and take between engineering and the rest of the organization.
-I’ve met two people who fit into this category in my life.
+I’ve met three people who fit into this category in my life.
 I think there are probably only about five or ten working at any given time in any given area.
 You want to hire one.

 The Prima Donna